 Unfortunately, relying on one backup is not the best backup plan.
 Especially if you lose your computer in a house fire, which happens to be the same location as your Time Capsule.
 For that reason (and others), I use a couple cloud computing services as backups.

-I’ve tried several cloud computing backup services on OS X, including Mozy, but Backblaze was the service that worked the best, and was also the most unobtrusive.
+I’ve tried several cloud computing backup services on macOS, including Mozy, but Backblaze was the service that worked the best, and was also the most unobtrusive.
 Like Time Machine, Backblaze automates the backup of your hard drive, or the folders you specify, and saves them securely in the cloud.

 The price is incredibly cheap.
 It only cost $5/mo for unlimited storage.
 One of the things I like the most about Backblaze, is that it allows me to specify the backup speed.
 I can either choose better network performance (slower backup speeds) or faster backups (full throttle backup speeds).